rudradesai200/Online_Courses_CSE_IITM/content/_index.md

 # Online courses @ CSE IIT Madras

-This website contains detailed information about online courses offered by the CSE Department at IIT Madras.
-Each course page contains information about the course and useful links such as the youtube playlist, online quizzes and HackerRank contest links.
+Please scroll down to view all the courses currently offered online.
+Each course contains detailed information about the course, lecture links and quizzes for practise.
+More courses will be added soon.

-Please visit the [Courses](/courses/) page to know more.
+Please reach out to [csoffice@cse.iitm.ac.in](mailto:csoffice@cse.iitm.ac.in) in case of query